sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 - You are testing the communication between objects
 - The number of method calls matters
 - The arguments passed to methods matter

+For a detailed discussion of the conceptual differences between test stubs and mock objects and when to use which, see "`Testing with(out) dependencies <https://phpunit.expert/articles/testing-with-and-without-dependencies.html?ref=phpunit>`_".

 **Example Code**